Table of contents.

 characters depending on compilation flags.

-Characters are enclosed in single quotes.
+Characters are enclosed in single quotes and follows the rules:

 Strings are enclosed in double quotes and follows the rules: